liferay/liferay-frontend-projects/CONTRIBUTING.md

 -   react-provider: Implements a provider that exports React for `react-portlet` to consume.

 Both must be deployed to see them in action.

+## Releasing new versions

+Although the project is a monorepo, the release policy is per package (each version number is independent of the others).

+There are two yarn scripts to release versions:

+-   release:snapshot
+-   release

+### release:snapshot

+The `release:snapshot` script lets you publish a snapshot version (tagged as `snapshot` in npmjs.com so that it is not downloaded unless specifically requested).

+The script performs the necessary checks before release and then publishes a new version.
+It doesn't leave any trace in git because the version number contains the commit hash.

+Even though the script checks for a clean working copy, sometimes it may be necessary to tweak the `package.json` of the released package to point it to another dependency snapshot.
+In such cases you just need to modify the `package.json` file locally and the script won't complain about that situation.